zyphlar/influxdb.org/source/docs/v0.6/advanced_topics/configuration_options.md

   # split will determine how many shards to split each duration into.
 For example,
   # if we created a shard for 2014-02-10 and split was set to 2.
 Then two shards
   # would be created that have the data for 2014-02-10.
 By default, data will
-  # be split into those two shards deterministically by hashing the (database, serise)
+  # be split into those two shards deterministically by hashing the (database, series)
   # tuple.
 That means that data for a given series will be written to a single shard
   # making querying efficient.
 That can be overridden with the next option.
   split = 1